MyKo101/Thesis/thesis.knit.md

 Models performed well in model validation with the Three-State Model slightly out performing the other two models in calibration and overall predictive ability, however the Five-State model performed marginally better in terms of discriminative ability.
 Both Multi-State Models outperformed the Two-State (Traditional) Model.

-The application of a Multi-state clinical prediction model to this field is novel and gives a powerful tool for providing individualised predictions of ~~multiple~~<mark>different</mark> outcomes at a wide range of time points. <mark>The model can also be used to estimate an expected amount of time that a patient will be on RRT</mark> The general inclusion criteria for the development dataset, and the wide range of patient ages and measurements allows for the model to be applied to a broad spectrum of patients.
+The application of a Multi-state clinical prediction model to this field is novel and gives a powerful tool for providing individualised predictions of different outcomes at a wide range of time points.
+The model can also be used to estimate an expected amount of time that a patient will be on RRT The general inclusion criteria for the development dataset, and the wide range of patient ages and measurements allows for the model to be applied to a broad spectrum of patients.

 Although the inclusion criteria for SKS were broad, the demographics of the local area resulted in homogeneity of ethnicity, which may create a limitation to the applicability of our model.
 The Renal Department at SRFT is a tertiary care facility for CKD sufferers and is well renowned for its capabilities of care meaning that it is likely to attract less-healthy patients from a wider catchment area, making the cohort of patients in the development population in worse condition than the general population of CKD patients.